aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

 This documentation mentions that "under VPC, enter the ID of the virtual private cloud (VPC) for your serverless cluster".
 Now that you deployed Zilla Plus, you can provide the client VPC where you configured the VPC Endpoint.

-Make sure to download one of the latest versions of `aws-msk-iam-auth` jar file if you want to use `OATHBEARER` authentication mechanism, as that's not included in `v1.1.1`
+Make sure to download one of the latest versions of `aws-msk-iam-auth` jar file if you want to use `OAUTHBEARER` authentication mechanism, as that's not included in `v1.1.1`

 For example:
 ```bash